belcar-ceci/project_QA_Bets/README.md

 # project_QA_Bets
-# This applies change in MAC
+# This applies change in MAC02